bethlei/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+## Project Overview: Stage 3

+In **Stage Three**, you take the connected application you built in **Stage One** and **Stage Two** and add additional functionalities.
+You add a toggle to enable users to mark a restaurant as a favorite.
+This toggle is visible in the application.
+You add a form to enable users to create their reviews.
+If the app is offline, the form defers updating to the remote database until the connection is back online.
+Finally, you work to optimize your site to meet even stricter performance benchmarks than Stage Two and test again using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+You need to measure your site performance against the new targets below.

+* Progressive Web App score should be at 90 or better.
+* Performance score should be at 90 or better.
+* Accessibility score should be at 90 or better.

+## To get started

+* Install and start the Node API server
+    - Follow the README on Udacity's [mws-restaurant-stage-3](https://github.com/udacity/mws-restaurant-stage-3) to spin up the API server
+* Install and start the app
+    - Spin up the app with `python3 -m http.server 8000` for Python 3 or `python -m SimpleHTTPServer 8000` for Python 2
+    - Visit the site at `http://localhost:8000`

 ## Project Overview: Stage 2

-In **Stage Two**, you will take the responsive, accessible design you built in **Stage One** and connect it to an external server.
-You’ll begin by using asynchronous JavaScript to request JSON data from the server.
-You’ll store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
-Finally, you’ll work to optimize your site to meet performance benchmarks, which you’ll test using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+In **Stage Two**, you take the responsive, accessible design you built in Stage One and connect it to an external Node server.
+You begin by using asynchronous JavaScript to request JSON data from the server.
+You store data received from the server in an offline database using IndexedDB, which create an app shell architecture.
+Finally, you work to optimize your site to meet performance benchmarks, which you’ll test using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

+* Progressive Web App score should be at 90 or better.
+* Performance score should be at 70 or better.
+* Accessibility score should be at 90 or better.

 ## To get started